skypilot-org/skypilot/docs/source/reference/logging.rst

 How does it work?
 -----------------

-When a Sky CLI or entrypoint function is called, Sky will do the following:
+When a SkyPilot CLI or entrypoint function is called, SkyPilot will do the following:

 #.
 Check the environment variable ``SKY_DISABLE_USAGE_COLLECTION`` is set: 1 means disabled and 0 means enabled.